 The student may not receive any monetary compensation for the work including, but not limited to work study, grants, stipends or awards.
 Students may not forgo compensation for credit.

-In addition to the work component of the Program, students must be supervised by an on-site licensed attorney and the program’s internship director or a faculty supervisor who closely monitors and regularly corresponds with students throughout the semester.
-Faculty supervisors will review samples of students’ written work, assess their internship progress, and determine course grades.
+In addition to the work component of the Program, students must be supervised by an on-site licensed attorney and the program’s externship director or a faculty supervisor who closely monitors and regularly corresponds with students throughout the semester.
+Faculty supervisors will review samples of students’ written work, assess their externship progress, and determine course grades.